mnot/I-D/for-the-users/draft.md

 Internet.
 By prioritising the concerns of end users, we assure that it reaches the greatest number of people, thereby delivering greater utility by maximising its network effect.

-## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
-{{RFC2119}}.
+Prioritising end users' needs also helps to assure that the Internet itself retains end users' trust, preserving the benefit its network effect brings.

-# The Internet is for End Users {#users}
+# Guidelines for IETF Decisions

-When there are unresolvable conflicts between the interests of different parties, Internet standards MUST consider the end users of the Internet to have priority over every other party.
+When there are unresolvable conflicts between the interests of different parties, we consider the end users of the Internet to have priority over other parties.

 While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet